-We have also studied the effect of increased space charge (distortions) in the TPC are going to have on the HFT tracking performance.
+We have also studied the effect of an increased space charge (distortions) in the TPC is going to have on the HFT tracking performance.
 These distortions are the result of an increased space charge in the TPC due to the expected higher luminosities.
 In answering this question we ignored for the time being the role that the HFT can play in correcting part of those distortions.
 We made the pessimistic scenario that the only tools available are the ones that STAR is currently using to correct existing data.
-A study was performed and the result indicates that, after correcting for the increased systematics, we will be left with a residual error of about 2% of the overall effect (~ 1 cm effective transverse shift at inner padrow).
+A study was performed and the result indicates that, after correcting for the increased systematics, we will be left with a residual error of about 2%.
 This translates into an increase of the TPC track projection errors to SSD by sqrt(2).
-Details about the study that led to the Fast-MC results shown below can be found in the following link1.
+Details about the study that led to the Fast-MC results shown below can be found in the following link: Need public reference to Jim's 'TPC space charge systematics: